charlesmartineau/charlesmartineau.github.io/about/index.rst

 About
 --------------
 I joined University of Toronto in July 2017 as assistant professor of finance at the Department of Management, University of Toronto Scarborough with a cross-appointment at the Rotman School of Management.
-I am also the <p><a href="https://www.rotman.utoronto.ca/FacultyAndResearch/ResearchCentres/FinHub" class="btn btn-default btn-lg btn-block">FinHub (Finhub)</a></p> Associate Research Director.
+I am also the `FinHub <https://www.rotman.utoronto.ca/FacultyAndResearch/ResearchCentres/FinHub>`__ Associate Research Director.

 .. container::